 If you are currently a resident or clinical fellow, you may want to verify whether you require CMPA membership.
 In some provinces/territories some degree of liability protection for residents can be obtained through the hospital insurer.

-To reactivate your membership after an interruption of more than 12 months, complete and submit the Membership Application/Reactivation Form, or print and complete the Membership Application/Reactivation Form [PDF] to submit by fax or mail.
+To reactivate your membership after an interruption of more than 12 months, please sign in and reapply.

 To reactivate membership after less than a 12-month period, call the CMPA at 1-800-267-6522.